sublinks/sublinks-frontend/CONTRIBUTING.md

 One of our goals with this project is to keep it as componentized as we can.
 Any element that's used in more than one place should be created as a separate component.
 This will help us create consistency and avoid creating the same or very similar components in multiple files.

+## Restricted Pages

+Some pages we only want users to be able to access after they've successfully authenticated.
+We gatekeep these pages using the `RestrictedPage` server component.
+When you create a new page that unathenticated users should not be able to access, wrap it in this component.

 ## Types

 This project uses and relies on TypeScript.
 Meaning every variable, function, and component is required to have proper type definitions.